NexPlayer/iOS-SDK/advanced.md

 This class retrieves the specified buffer information.

 > **Note** Do not create instance of this class directly.
-Instead, use theNXStatisticsAPI::bufferInfoproperty.
+Instead, use the NXStatisticsAPI::bufferInfo property.

 **Example code:**